DynamoMTL/spree_chimpy/README.md

 If you dont already have an account, you can [create one here](https://login.mailchimp.com/signup/) for free.

 Make sure to create a list if you dont already have one.
-Use any name you like, just dont forget to update the `#preferred_list_name` setting
+Use any name you like, just dont forget to update the `Spree::Chimpy::Config#list_name` setting

 Spree Setup
 -----------